wp-plugins/wp-shabbat/readme.txt

 * Ip databse is updated automatically every month. (est. size : 15Mb)
 * All search engine bots allowed at all times.
 (SEO-Friendly)
 * plugin languages : English,Hebrew.
+* plugin will generate on fly page with your template for visitor to come back later.

 Notes: